vfxwiki/matchGradeCat/README.md

 Images need to be in linear / ACEScg between 2 and 4k.

-The models/checkpoints are limited to the variation of the fottage trained (I did't have much on-set examples), and have been trained mostly on ARRI ALEXA images.
-To keep predictions as accurate and generalized the range of CDL values is limited on the checkpoint models.
-You can however re-train the checkpoint model on your own image set and CDL range.
+The models/checkpoints are limited to the variation of the fottage trained, mostly on ARRI ALEXA images, but lacking on-set images.
+To keep predictions as accurate and generalized, the range of CDL values is limited on the current checkpoint models.
+You can however re-train the checkpoint model on your own image set and CDL range using the .nk gizmo/group.

 This tool is currently at a proof of concept / early beta-stage.
 Colloaboration is most welcome!

-See the info tab of the .nk for instructions
+See the info tab of the .nk for instructions.

 # LICENCE
 By downloading or copying a file from this repository you agree to the general license terms below.
 Copyright (c) 2010 till present All rights reserved.